mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

     ```bash
-    cd server

     BLINDAI_AZURE_DCS3_PATCH=1 just run
     ```

 !!! info
     If you have trouble building and installing from source, don't hesitate to open an issue on our github.